-I know Shadespire could be just as competitive as 40K, but people are just having a good time with it and not overthinking it.
-I think when you’re playing a 2-3 hour game like 40K, your investment is much different than a 30 minute game like Shadespire; I know it is for me.
+I know Shadespire can be just as competitive as 40K (more so actually), but people locally are just having a good time with it and not overthinking it.
+I think when you’re playing a 2-3 hour game like 40K, your investment is much different than a 30 minute game like Shadespire; it is for me at least.
 You don’t normally have a bad game of 40K, shrug it off, and rack’em up again for another game, but you can with quicker specialist games.

 Something I was thinking about is all.

 For anyone curious, I’ll list the current Shadespire warbands we have so far.

 Each of the Shadespire warbands does play different than the others, and each warband gets unique cards.
 It’s perfect for those who love to collect.